Doing 100 jumping jacks a day is considered a beneficial method for improving fitness and potentially shedding weight.1

 Jumping jacks enhances the body’s ability to both consume and utilize oxygen.
 When someone does them for the first time, they are usually out of breath within a couple of reps.

-However, the body will adapt and improve its capacity to manage oxygen requirements which means that someone will be able to work out for a longer period of time and they may even add more challenging exercises since it will be relatively easy to do 100 jumping jacks a day.
+However, the body will adapt and improve its capacity to manage oxygen requirements which means that someone will be able to work out for a longer period of time and they may even add more challenging exercises since it will be relatively easy to do 100 jumping jacks daily.

 Serves as a Warm Up